-Performing a representative see the chapter on general directions for performing a

-measurement measurement of thermal comfort

-Installation see the chapter on installation

-Cables use TCOMSYS01 with its original cables

-Cable extension TCOMSYS01 cables cannot be extended.

-contact Hukseflux if longer cable lengths are required

-CALIBRATION AND FUNCTIONAL TEST

-Production report included

-Performance verification via functional test

-Calibration traceability FHF01, temperature sensors, heater resistance and

-MCU are traceable to SI units

-Calibration uncertainty heat flux sensors ± 5 % (k = 2)

-FHF01

-± 5 % (k = 2)

-sensors.
+Performing a representative see the chapter on general directions for performing a measurement measurement of thermal comfort Installation see the chapter on installation Cables use TCOMSYS01 with its original cables Cable extension TCOMSYS01 cables cannot be extended. contact Hukseflux if longer cable lengths are required CALIBRATION AND FUNCTIONAL TEST s Production report included Performance verification via functional test Calibration traceability FHF01, temperature sensors, heater resistance and MCU are traceable to SI units Calibration uncertainty heat flux sensors ± 5 % (k = 2) FHF01 Calibration uncertainty heater resistance ± 5 % (k = 2) Recommended maintenance interval see the chapter on recommended maintenance and quality assurance MEASUREMENT ACCURACY Uncertainty of the measurement statements about the overall measurement uncertainty can only be made on an individual basis. refer to the FHF01 manual for more information on the measurement uncertainty of the FHF01 heat flux sensors.